akeneo/pim-docs/cookbook/mass_edition/register_a_new_mass_edit_action.rst

-How to register a new mass edit action on products
+How to Register a New Mass Edit Action on Products
 ==================================================

 The Akeneo PIM comes with a number of mass edit actions.
-It also comes with a simple way to define your own mass edit action on selected products.
+It also comes with a simple method to define your own mass edit action on selected products.

 Creating a MassEditAction
 -------------------------
-First step is to create a new class that implements ``MassEditAction``:
+The first step is to create a new class that implements ``MassEditAction``:

 .. code-block:: php